irfan87/reactjs_basic/README.md

 # reactjs_basic

-To use this tutorial, don't forget to install by command `npm install` or `npm i` the packages from package.json.
+To use this tutorial, don't forget to install by using `npm install` or `npm i` the packages from package.json.

 Then run `npm start` and forward `localhost:8080` to the browser.